 Jabal Qurma, petroglyphs with ibexes, oryxes and ostriches

 Up to 7000 BC, people of the Eastern Desert lived as hunters and gatherers, following gazelles herds and moving frequently from a camp to another.
-An impressive shifting occurs by 6600 BC: the population of the area grows suddenly to perhaps ten to twenty times what it was a few hundred years earlier, the hunting methods change and we see appearing permanent settlements in shape of huts clusters, where people spend a relative long time over the year.
+An impressive shifting occurs by 6600 BC: the population of the area suddenly grows to perhaps ten to twenty times what it was a few hundred years earlier, hunting methods change and we see appearing permanent settlements in shape of huts clusters, where people spend a relative long time over the year.
 Beside hunting activities, we see clearly the evidence of sheep and goats husbandry.
 The remains of this civilization have been detected in the 20th century by the airline pilots while flying between Cairo and Baghdad.
 Countless structures can be observed on the satellite imagery, over the hills, along the wadies, on the periphery of the mudflats...
-Archaeology is currently undergoing a revolution, as not only satellite imagery but also drones allows to survey the ground at a scale and resolution with a unprecedented accuracy.
+Archaeology is currently undergoing a revolution, as not only satellite imagery but also drones allows to survey the ground at a scale and resolution with an unprecedented accuracy.

 round structure at the proximity of Jabal Qurma